jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

     - what the assigned (group or user) is allowed to do
     - json
         - statement: [{}]
-            - effect - deny || allow
+            - effect - "deny" || "allow"
-            - action "service:ability"
+            - service - which AWS product
+            - action/ability i.e. GetUser
 - roles
     - like a user but for a service
     - for when a service needs to perform an action